V2 Migration Guide

 If your app used the implicit OAuth flow in V2 (response_type=token

-), this flow has been in favor of the authorization code flow.
+), this flow has been deprecated in accordance with updated OAuth standards in favor of the authorization code flow.
 In V4, the authorization code flow can now be used regardless of whether you have a server backend or not.
-In the past, the implicit flow was the only option if your app did not have a server backend. .
+In the past, the implicit flow was the only option if your app did not have a server backend.
+Learn more about how to implement the authorization code flow in V4.

 Once you have an access token, it's now time to use it.